Gauge equivalence for complete $L_{\infty}$-algebras: Left homotopy and gauge equivalence

 Similarly we can use \cref{result:gauge_short_a} and \cref{result:gauge_short_b} to obtain the following analogous formula for the $A_{\infty}$-case.

 \begin{thm} Let $A$ be a complete $A_{\infty}$-algebra, and let $x \in A^0$, $\xi \in \MC(A)$.
 Then

-where the sum is taken over all planar trees $T$, and for each tree $T$, \begin{enumerate} \item $n$ is the number of vertices of $T$; \item $\lambda$ ranges over labellings of $T$ that label $n$ leaves by $x$ and all remaining leaves by $\xi$, such that the parent vertex of any vertex with an $x$-leaf also has an $x$-leaf; \item $T_{\lambda}(x,\xi)$ is the word given by the labelling $\lambda$ and associating to each degree $i$ vertex the operation $m_i \colon T^i \Sigma A \to \Sigma A$. \end{enumerate} \end{thm}
+where the sum is taken over all planar rooted trees $T$, and for each rooted tree $T$, \begin{enumerate} \item $n$ is the number of vertices of $T$; \item $\lambda$ ranges over labellings of $T$ that label $n$ leaves by $x$ and all remaining leaves by $\xi$, such that for any $1 \le k \le n$, the maximal height $k$ sub-tree of\/ $T$ has $k$ leaves labelled by $x$; \item $T_{\lambda}(x,\xi)$ is the word given by the labelling $\lambda$ and associating to each degree $i$ vertex the operation $m_i \colon T^i \Sigma A \to \Sigma A$. \end{enumerate} \end{thm}

 \begin{proof} The calculation is similar to the $L_{\infty}$-case in \cref{result:gauge_formula}, except the lack of graded commutativity means that each $m_i$ can take more than one $x$.
 Each sequence $d_{i_1}$, $d_{i_2}$, \dots, $d_{i_n}$ gives words of the form $(-1)^n T_{\lambda}(x,\xi)$. \end{proof}